manish-tf/api-gateway/README.md

     + The average of your code that has been covered running the test.
     + The average of your code that has been covered running the test.
     + Percentage of duplications and the number of duplicated blocks were found in your code.
-* Select the project you’ll able to view something as below.
+* Select the project, and you'll be able to view something as below.
 <p  align="center">
 <br>
 <img  src="https://docs.bitnami.com/images/img/how_to_guides/analyze-projects-sonarqube/initial-metrics-before-add-error.png"  height="400"  width="600"  />